Discovering fabric types through the collection created by Nerida Hansen

 - It does not accumulate static electricity

-With viscose, you can sew pretty blouses, skirts, and flowing dresses with loose cuts, but also light and summery pants.
+With viscose, you can sew pretty blouses, skirts, and flowing dresses with loose cuts, as well as light and summery pants.

-As its name indicates, linen viscose fabric is a blend of two textile fibers: linen and viscose, with varying percentages.
+As its name suggests, viscose linen fabric is a blend of two textile fibers: linen and viscose, with varying percentages.

-We have already talked about viscose above, so now let's talk about linen, a material dear to my heart.
+We already talked about viscose earlier, so now let's talk about linen, a material dear to my heart.

 Linen is a natural fiber, the only one still produced locally: a true short supply chain product!
-Always on the lookout for quality products that are as environmentally friendly as possible for my shop, it is only natural that it is part of my selection.
-When you think of linen, you probably imagine thick heavy canvases or clothes that wrinkle... hold on, let me stop you!
-Technology has evolved greatly and has been put to work to improve textiles to counteract the small flaws that linen can have.
+Always in search of quality products that are as environmentally friendly as possible for my shop, it is only natural that it is part of my selection.
+When you think of linen, you probably imagine thick heavy toiles or wrinkly clothes... no no, I stop you right there!
+Technology has evolved greatly and has been used to improve textiles to counteract the small flaws that linen can have.

 Linen provides us with absorbent and insulating textiles, making it particularly pleasant to wear both in summer and winter.
-While in summer the fiber brings freshness, in winter it perfectly insulates against the cold.
+In summer, the fiber brings freshness; in winter, it perfectly insulates against the cold.
 Linen is also a very durable fabric that does not deform or pill.

-Linen viscose fabrics combine the best of both materials!
-With such a fabric, your creations will be supple, light, and extremely soft while showcasing the beautiful texture of linen.
-Moreover, its weight, thickness, and composition make linen viscose fabric comfortable to wear all year round.
-What are the advantages of linen viscose fabric?
+Viscose linen fabrics combine the best of both materials!
+With such a fabric, your creations will be supple, light, and extremely soft while showcasing the beautiful weave of linen.
+Moreover, its weight, thickness, and composition make viscose linen fabric comfortable to wear all year round.
+What are the advantages of viscose linen fabric?

-The appearance of the linen viscose fabric retains that of natural linen; it is a fabric with a heavy and full drape, which makes it easy to work with.
-Linen viscose fabric is suitable for making dresses, pants, blouses, long-sleeve or short-sleeve shirts, flowing jackets, as well as for creating curtains and drapes.
-Finally, the linen viscose fabric wrinkles less than pure linen and is much easier to care for.
+The appearance of the viscose linen fabric retains that of natural linen; it is a fabric with a heavy and full drape, making it easy to work with.
+The viscose linen fabric is suitable for making dresses, pants, blouses, long-sleeve or short-sleeve shirts, flowing jackets, as well as curtains and drapes.
+Finally, the viscose linen fabric wrinkles less than pure linen and is much easier to care for.

 The whole team is crazy about this beautiful collection, and you, which fabric catches your eye among these beauties?